monaroehm/practical-software-course-interface-design/README.md

 # Practical software course interface design: Formel 1x1

 This project was part of the module "Softwarepraktikum Schnittstellenentwurf", which literally translates to "practical software course interface design", in 2020/2021, my third semester at the Julius-Maximilians-Universität of Würzburg.
 It was created in collaboration with four other students.
-Unfortunately, I do not currently have a hosted database, so it won't actually run in its current state, but the video presentation of the final submission can be viewed [here](docs/formel1x1.mp4).
+Unfortunately, the project won't run without a database, but you should be able to set up your own connection in [conf/application.conf](conf/application.conf) using the SQL script provided in [docs/Formel1x1DB.sql](docs/Formel1x1DB.sql).
+The video presentation of the final submission, which can be viewed [here](docs/formel1x1.mp4), also gives a quick overview of the complete application.

 # The project